 - Make sure that the car is abandoned.
 There could be people living inside the cars and you don’t want to fight the occupants.

 - Always have someone to stand guard, a lookup for when times are tense.
 In a lawless world, some will chose to become the law and they will not like the idea of people “stealing” from their land.
 If you see someone coming, don’t stay around and try to justify your actions.

-- Before you start tearing apart the car, you should first look for the keys and check if the car is in operable condition.
-It’s much easier taking the car with you rather than cannibalize it.
+- Before you start tearing apart the car, you should first look for the keys.
+Check if the car is in operable condition.
+It’s much easier taking the car with you rather than cannibalize it on the spot.

 - Almost every car model will have something you can scavenge, but you should target economy cars when scavenging abandoned cars.
 They are generally easier to work with and disassemble.

-- Keep an eye out for commercial vehicles such as vans and work truck as they may contain valuable items a passenger car wouldn’t.
+- Keep an eye out for commercial vehicles such as vans and work truck.
+They may contain valuable items that a passenger car wouldn’t.

 - Always go for the items you need first.
 Time is a valuable resource in a doomed world and you need to use it in your favor.
 You can always come back later and get the rest of the items you might need.